kyprifog/ballista/docs/user-guide/src/docker-compose.md

 # Installing Ballista with Docker Compose

 *NOTE: Ballista 0.4.0 is still under development and there are no published Docker images yet.
 Please refer to the [developer documentation](https://github.com/ballista-compute/ballista/tree/main/docs) for instructions on building Docker images locally.*

 Docker Compose is a convenient way to launch executors when testing locally.
-This example `docker-compose.yaml` demonstrates how to start a Ballista Rust executor and how to mount a data volume into the container.
+Following Docker compose example demonstrates how to start a Ballista Rust executor and how to mount a data volume into the container.

 ```yaml
 version: '2.0'